Part 6: Defending Against NaN Without Defensive Programming Hell

 System.out.println(x > 0); // false

-Defensive programming hell: “Checkpoint Syndrome”
+Defensive programming hell, or what I call “Checkpoint Syndrome”

 double price = computePrice(input);